rsanders9/ronny-demo/article.md

 export AWS_VPC_ID=<VPC id>
 ```

-Don't you love it, one command and we can standup an instance on AWS. 'docker-machine create' will provision a host and create all the required keys for us
+Next we will create a VM - using 'docker-machine create' will provision a host and create all the required keys for us
 to be able to access the instance over SSH.
 Once the keys are issued, docker demon will be configured to accept remote connections.

 If you would like to see where the keys are stored, go to the following directory.
 On my machine, is here: